A vital US-Canadian border crossing reopens after trucker blockade of Ambassador Bridge is cleared - KESQ

 “Today, our national economic crisis at the Ambassador bridge came to an end,” Mayor Drew Dilkens said in a written statement Sunday.

-Meanwhile, Ottawa Mayor Jim Watson announced Sunday he reached an agreement with organizers to exit residential areas of the capital’s downtown core and restrict their demonstrations to streets directly in front of Canada’s national parliament.
+Some progress in the Ottawa protest was announced Sunday when Mayor Jim Watson said he reached an agreement with organizers to exit residential areas of downtown and restrict their demonstrations to streets directly in front of Canada’s national parliament.

+Truckers and their supporters have been gathering in Ottawa since January 29, with demonstrations concentrated around government buildings but also spilling into residential areas.

+The city’s downtown area has been gridlocked.
+Businesses have had to shut down and the noise of honking trucks permeated the air until a judge ordered the noise to stop last week.

+Residents reported instances of rock throwing, property damage and harassment carried out by the protesters and police said they had opened dozens of investigations.

-Watson recognized this was not a long-term solution but told city councilors in a statement provided to CNN “it represents a positive first step.”
+Watson recognized the agreement was not a long-term solution but told city councilors in a statement provided to CNN “it represents a positive first step.”

 In a letter provided to CNN from the mayor’s office, Tamara Lich, one of the “Freedom Convoy” organizers, wrote while some residents have supported and encouraged them, she realized others have been disturbed.